MasoudMiM/masoudmim.github.io/_pages/femstudio.md

 <div class="row mt-4">
   <div class="col-md-12">
     <p class="lead">
-      FEM Studio is a desktop interface for the
+      ElmerStudio is a desktop interface for the
       <a href="http://www.elmerfem.org/" target="_blank" rel="noopener">Elmer FEM</a>
       solver.
 It started as a personal project — I kept hitting the same friction every time I picked Elmer back up for research, and at some